 Variable Label Description

 DyadID Dyad identifier The unique identifier of all dyads

-ID Conflict identifier Identifies which conflict in the

-UCDP/PRIO Armed Conflict Dataset
+ID Conflict identifier Identifies which conflict in the UCDP/PRIO Armed Conflict Dataset

 any given dyad is a part of.

 Location Country name(s) The name(s) of the country/countries

 whose government(s) have a primary

 claim to the issue in dispute.

 SideA Country name(s) Identifying the country/countries of side

 A in a conflict.
 Always the government

 side in internal conflicts.
 Note that this

 is a primary party to the conflict.

 SideA2nd Name of state(s) Identifying the country/countries

 supporting side A with supporting side A in the conflict.

 troops.

-Variable Label Description SideB Country name(s) or Opposition actor Identifying the opposition actor or country/ countries of side B in the opposition actor conflict.
+Variable Label Description SideB Country name(s) or Identifying the opposition actor or Opposition actor country/ countries of side B in the conflict.
 In an internal conflict, this includes a military opposition organization.
 Note that this is a primary party to the conflict.
-SideBID Identifier of actor on The unique identifier of the actor on side SidebiD side B B. SideB2nd Name of state(s) Identifying the country/countries supporting side B with troops supporting side B in the conflict.
-Incomp Dyad incompatibility A general coding of the conflict issue Terr Name of territory The name of the territory over which 1011 rame of territory the conflict is fought, provided that the incompatibility is territory.
-Year Year of observation incompanionity is territory.
-Int Intensity level The intensity level in the dyad per intensity rever calendar year.
+SideBID Identifier of actor on side B The unique identifier of the actor on side B. SideB2nd Name of state(s) Identifying the country/countries supporting side B with troops supporting side B in the conflict.
+Incomp Dyad incompatibility A general coding of the conflict issue Terr Name of territory The name of the territory over which the conflict is fought, provided that the incompatibility is territory.
+Year Year of observation , , Int Intensity level The intensity level in the dyad per calendar year.
 Two different intensity levels are coded: minor armed conflicts and wars.
-See Section 3.11 for definitions of the two categories. Туре Conflict type The type of conflict that the dyad is 1) PC dominet type active in.
+See Section 3.11 for definitions of the two categories. Туре Conflict type The type of conflict that the dyad is -)P- Sommer by Po active in.
 Four different types of conflict: extrasystemic, interstate, internal and internationalized internal.
 See Section 3.12 for definitions of the four types.
 Startdate Date of conflict The date, as precise as possible, of the initiation first battle-related death in the dyad.
 Startprec Precision of startdate The level of precision for the initial startdate.
-Startdate2 Date of fatality The date, as precise as possible, of when Startuatez threshold fighting in the dyad for the first time tillesiioid reached 25 battle-related deaths in a calendar year.
+Startdate2 Date of fatality The date, as precise as possible, of when Startate2 threshold fighting in the dyad for the first time tinesiroid reached 25 battle-related deaths in a calendar year.
 Startprec2 Precision of startdate2 The level of precision for startdate2.
-Startprecz 1 recision of startdate2 The level of precision for startdatez.
+Startpreez 1 recision of startdate2 The level of precision for startdate2.
 GWNoA GW number(s) of side GW numbers of all countries on side A, A separated by semicolons.
 GWNoA2nd GW number(s) of GW numbers of all countries supporting states supporting side side A with troops.
 A